large image

 Introduction

-Google has a password management solution, and that’s generally been about the best you can say for it – but changes are in progress.
+Google has a password management solution, and that’s still about the best you can say for it, despite gradual updates.

-Google Password Manager exists as a web vault that can be synced to your Android phone and Chrome browsers, providing basic autofill and autosave functionality web passwords.
+Google Password Manager exists primarily as a web vault that can be synced to local storage on your Android phone and Chrome browsers, providing basic autofill and autosave functionality for web passwords, but it’s not strongly secure, particularly against local attack vectors like curious family members.

-Note that since 2021, the open source Chromium browser can no longer sync passwords with your Google account and requires no authentication to expose them to anyone with access to the browser.
+Note that since 2021, the open source Chromium browser can no longer sync passwords with your Google account and requires no authentication to expose them to anyone with access to the browser – none of the security improvements mentioned here apply to this browser.

 Pricing